x4v13r64/infosec.rodeo/_posts/2022-11-11-aws-iam-blog-post.md

 >Today we are introducing AWS Identity and Access management (IAM) roles for EC2 instances, a new feature that makes it even easier for you to securely access AWS service APIs from your EC2 instances.
 You can create an IAM role, assign it a set of permissions, launch EC2 instances with the IAM role, and then AWS access keys with the specified permissions are automatically made available on those EC2 instances.

-Great, this makes sense - no more need to hardcode an IAM users' API keys in your applications and workloads!
+This made sense - no more need to hardcode an IAM users' API keys in your applications and workloads!

 This now meant we had a third type of principal:
 * **Roles**, an "identity" that an instance, workload or application impersonates to gain API permissions